DavidRichardson02/MATLAB_Programmatic_Calculator_App/README.md

               NOTE: Does NOT contain functionality for: handling negatives, any trigonometry, any conversion of units, order of operations, intervals, rigorous error management, any sort of grid layouts(and by extension automatic space partitions for components and their interface elements, meaning they are positioned by hard coded values here), plus a ton of quality of life stuff.
-ALSO, the logic for the RelationalSymbols class's has not been implemented.
+ALSO, the logic for the RelationalSymbols class's interface components has not been implemented.

 Overall an extremely rough around the edges calculator app that really shouldn't be used as anything other than a starting point for getting familiar with the MATLAB syntax(especially with regards to interactive apps).